soala144/usePopcorn-movie/README.md

 Features:
 ✅ Able to search for movies.

-✅ Get more information of the movies
+✅ Get more information of the movie.

+✅ Rate any movie.